stefanotorresi/k8s-cd-talk/slides.md

 - Container orchestration platform
 - Infrastructure abstraction
 - Automates container coordination and management
-- API driven, declarative, stateful
+- API driven, declarative, transparent

 Notes:
 - Born from Google's Borg, which was written in C++ instead of Go.
 - Donated to CNCF in 2014
-- The API is fully transparent, there are no hidden internal details.
+- The API is fully transparent in the sense that there are no hidden internal details.
 This allows a very high degree of flexibility.

 ---